Kyr4l/ei-universal-mod/tools/third-party-tools/MQ_Toolkit_v1.1/ReadMe.eng.txt

      * * *

-Start BildAll.bat and as a result you will see:
+Start BuildAll.bat and as a result you will see:
 English .MQ in folder: "mq\English"
 Russian .MQ in folder: "mq\Russian"
 German .MQ in folder:  "mq\German"